assafmo/couchdb-linux-performance/README.md

 ## IO Scheduler
 ####

-# First, set an appropriate IO scheduler for file servers:
+# First, set an appropriate IO scheduler for file servers.
+# deadline - For spinning disks
+# noop     - For VMs and SSDs
-echo deadline > /sys/block/sdX/queue/scheduler
+echo noop > /sys/block/sdX/queue/scheduler

 # Now give the IO scheduler more flexibility by increasing the number of schedulable requests:
 echo 4096 > /sys/block/sdX/queue/nr_requests